 The primary purpose of the ‘Materials and Methods’ section is to provide enough detail for a competent worker to replicate your research and reproduce the results.

 Step 6.
-Write down Results
+Write Down the Results

 Results display your findings, figures, and tables of your study.
-It represents the data, condensed, and digested with important trends that are extracted while researching.
+It represents the data, condensed, and digested, with important trends that are extracted while researching.
 Since the results hold new knowledge that you are contributing to the world, it is important that your data is simply and clearly stated.

 Step 7.
 Create a Discussion Section